jdeon/foundryvtt-particles-fx/README.md

 ## Prefill Template

-The method emitting particles can be called with a prefill template.
-There are two kinds of templates: **prefillMotionTemplate** and **prefillColorTemplate**, which can be combined.
+The method emitting particles can be called with multiple prefill templates or none.
+There are two kinds of templates: **prefillMotionTemplates** and **prefillColorTemplates**, which can be combined.
 You can add an input to override some attributes of the prefill template.
 The order of the parameters is not important.

 **Prefill Motion Template:**
 - explosion (designed for spray)